 Could your lipstick contain lead?
-Yep!
-That’s why I’m so passionate about finding good quality lead free lipsticks!
+Yes, it’s scary but true!
+That’s why I’m so passionate about finding the best lead free lipsticks!

 To be clear, the amount of lead in lipstick is pretty minimal compared to lead exposure from old paint in the home or in drinking water.
 But still, lead is a harmful substance in the body.
 You don’t want to add any more into your body than necessary.